 Useful Resources for Lodge Almoners:

-General information on the MCF and its work can be found at:
+General information on the MCF and the support it offers, including an online eligibility-checker, can be found at:

-More detailed information and guidance for Lodge Almoners, including useful downloads, can be found on the MCF’s dedicated webpage for Almoners at:
+More detailed information and guidance for Lodge Almoners, including useful downloads, can be found on the MCF’s dedicated webpages for Almoners at: